codidact/landing-page/README.md

 Alternatively, our Docker setup can be used.
 Having either [Docker Desktop](https://docs.docker.com/get-started/introduction/get-docker-desktop) or [Docker Engine](https://docs.docker.com/engine/install/) is a prerequisite.
 If used with Docker Compose (see [compose.yml](./compose.yml) for configuration), docker-compose-plugin also has to be installed.
 To set up the project with Compose:

 1. Run `docker compose up` from project root (see the [official reference](https://docs.docker.com/reference/cli/docker/compose/) for details & other commands);
-2. Connect to the container by running `dokcer exec -it landing-page-dev bash` (assuming you want to use `bash` as your shell);
+2. Connect to the container by running `docker exec -it landing-page-dev bash` (assuming you want to use `bash` as your shell);
 3. If it's a clean build or if dependencies have changed, run `npm ci` from the container;

 ## Build outputs are part of the repo